plainsman-ai/azure-project/README.md

 DROP TABLE Person.Address; - [This lets me drop the table Person.Address]

+2. Alter a column
 UPDATE Production.ProductReview
 SET Comments = 'Hello World!'; - [This changes all the comments on the reviews]

+3. Drop a column from a table
 ALTER TABLE HumanResources.Employee
 DROP COLUMN JobTitle; - [This drops a column from the table]

-After running these queries, I restored the database from Azure.
+After running these commands, I downloaded the weekly backup I had made in the previous step and restored it to my production environment, thereby conducting a full disaster recovery simulation.

+Geo-Replication and Failover -

 22/01/2024
 For the geo-replication I set up a replica of my original database server called "original-server" in Central India and setup both in the same failover group.
 I initiated a failover and my primary server switched, and then another failover, and they returned to their original positions.